Aliases for SPRTN Gene

 GeneCards Summary for SPRTN Gene

 SPRTN (SprT-Like N-Terminal Domain) is a Protein Coding gene.
-Diseases associated with SPRTN include Ruijs-Aalfs Syndrome and Progeroid Features-Hepatocellular Carcinoma Predisposition Syndrome.
-Among its related pathways are DNA Double-Strand Break Repair and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
+Diseases associated with SPRTN include Ruijs-Aalfs Syndrome.
+Among its related pathways are Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template and DNA Double-Strand Break Repair.
 GO annotations related to this gene include ubiquitin binding and K63-linked polyubiquitin binding.

 UniProtKB/Swiss-Prot for SPRTN Gene